 6. Leave Your Family $1 Million

 If you make less than $60,000 a year and support a family, life insurance probably isn’t at the top of your list.
 But have you thought about how your family would manage without your paycheck after you’re gone?

 No matter your income, now’s a good time to start planning for the future by securing a life insurance policy.
 And you don’t have to have millions of dollars to make this a smart move.

 It doesn’t have to be difficult, either.
 With a company called Bestow, your application shouldn’t take more than about five minutes — and you could leave your family $1 million.
 Policies start at just $5 a month.

 You can change or cancel your plan at any time.
 Plus, the security of knowing your family is taken care of is priceless.

 If you’re under the age of 54 and want to get a fast life insurance quote without a medical exam, pushy sales calls or even getting up from the couch, get a free quote from Bestow.

-Have you ever thought about what would happen if you got too sick or hurt to work?
-How would you afford to keep yourself and your family afloat without a paycheck?
+Have you ever thought about what’d happen if you became too sick or hurt to work?

-Plus, with Breeze, you don’t need to worry about hidden fees, and you can customize your plan to fit your income needs and your budget.
+With Breeze, there are no hidden fees, and you can customize your plan to fit your income and your budget.

 It takes just 30 seconds to get a free quote.